About the WELL Building Standard

 Currently, New/Existing Buildings | New/Existing Interiors | and Core + Shell are the three main building types that can earn WELL Certification.
 There are additional building/space types in pilot now that you can utilize.

-About the WELL AP Credential
+About the WELL AP Exam and Credential

 The new WELL Accredited Professional (WELL AP) credential signifies knowledge in human health and wellness in the built environment, and specialization in the WELL Building Standard.